 - 3% carbohydrate

-As a food for bearded dragons, they’ll love the higher fat content as well as the moisture content.
+As food for bearded dragons, they’ll love the higher fat and moisture content.

 But this same higher fat content is almost as much protein as the mealworm has.

 This isn’t a good ratio.

 This means if a bearded dragon is fed on a diet of mealworms, it’ll quickly get overweight and malnourished from the dietary imbalance.

 To counter this a bit, you should always make sure to dust the food with a calcium supplement.

 This doesn’t make it healthy to eat, but it helps a little.